Share this article with your friends

 - Supervision areas

-I am currently supervising projects on preaching, Wesley and happiness, the theological method of James K.A.
-Smith and the values implicit in Christian-based Higher Education Institutions.
+I am currently supervising or co-supervising projects on preaching, Wesley and happiness, the theological method of James K.A.
+Smith and the theology of The Repair Shop.

 - Key publications